appfoundry/Reliant/README.md

 Getting started
 ---------------

-In this section we will get you started wit Reliant as quick as possible, if you want to now more (or in other words, the TL;DR version) we suggest you take a look at our [wiki pages](https://github.com/appfoundry/Reliant/wiki)
+In this section we will get you started wit Reliant as quick as possible, if you want to know more (or in other words, the TL;DR version) we suggest you take a look at our [wiki pages](https://github.com/appfoundry/Reliant/wiki)

 ### Installation